martinkirch/showergel/README.rst

 Design
 ======

-The continuity of the radio stream is up to Liquidsoap ;
+Showergel is a light program made to run permanently along your Liqudidsoap instance.
+It communicates with Liqudidsoap via its telnet server, and with the outside world via HTTP.

+We assume that most of the program time should be handled by your Liquidsoap script, typically with the ``random`` operator over a music folder or a ``switch`` scheduling regular pre-recorded shows.

-in other words you have to write yourself the Liquidsoap script that will fit your radio.
+In other words you still have to write yourself the Liquidsoap script that will fit your radio.
-We provide a few extracts to demonstrate the integration with Showergel.
+We only provides a few examples, covering Liquidsoap's basics and Showgel's integration.

 Showergel is meant for community and benevolent radios.
 Therefore we'll keep it small and simple: